JaromirProchazka/StatisticalWork/README.md

 stat.set_n(max_differentce=0.5, max_likelyhood=0.05)
 ```

-Than once we have the well aproximated Mean, we use the Method of Moments to aproximate the lambda for the Exp(lambda) distribution.
+Than once we have the well approximated Mean, we use the Method of Moments to approximate the lambda for the Exp(lambda) distribution.

 ## Dataset